ahm3dhany/Broken-Web-Application/README.md

 ## **A1-Injection**

 > Injection flaws, such as SQL, OS, and LDAP injection occur when untrusted data is sent to an interpreter as part of a command or query.
-The attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.
+The attackerâ€™s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

 ### _Required steps to reproduce the vulnerability:_